 Non-executive directors receive a board fee, fees for chairing the board and committees, and Australian Chamber of Commerce and Industry board fees, refer to the table below.
-They do not receive performance-based pay or retirement allowances.
+They do not receive performance-based pay.
 The fees are exclusive of superannuation.
 Fees are reviewed annually by the board taking into account comparable roles and market data provided by the board's independent remuneration adviser.
-The current base fees were reviewed with effect from 1 January 2020.

-The maximum annual aggregate directors' fee pool limit is \$280,000 plus annual CPI increase and was approved by shareholders at the annual general meeting on 21 November 2019.
+The maximum annual aggregate directors' fee pool limit is \$280,000 plus annual CPI increase.
+Any changes are required to be approved by shareholders.

-Annual Base fees President/Chair Other non-executive directors Full Year fees \$40,000 \$20,000 From 1 January 2020 to 30 June 2020 \$20,000 \$10,000 Annualised Additional fees Audit, Risk and Financial Oversight Committee - Chair \$5,000 \$2,500 Nomination and Remuneration Committee - Chair \$5,000 \$2,500 Australian Chamber of Commerce and Industry non- executive directors \$5,000 \$2,500
+Annual Base fees Full Year fees

+President/Chair \$40,000

+Other non-executive directors \$20,000

+Additional fees

+Audit, Risk and Financial Oversight Committee - Chair \$5,000

+Nomination and Remuneration Committee - Chair \$5,000

+Australian Chamber of Commerce and Industry non- \$5,000

+executive directors